 It’s important to do your research before making an investment.
 Just as you would familiarize yourself with a patient’s history and current condition before making any recommendations, you should understand the background and relevant details of any prospective investment.
 If it’s an ETF or mutual fund, what does the fund invest in?
 What is its expense ratio?
 What is its historical performance?
 For an individual stock, how does the company make money?
 What is its competitive advantage?
 There are a number of questions you need to answer before making an investment.
 Do your due diligence.

 Investing can be exhilarating.
 And stressful.
 And exciting.
 And nerve-wracking.
 And any number of other emotions.
 Once you’ve taken the plunge on an investment, it can feel like stepping onto a roller coaster (depending on what you invest in).
 And the market can, and does, take rapid swings that often seem to come out of nowhere.
-When you’ve got your hopes and dreams tied up in your investments, it can cloud your judgement and cause you to act recklessly.
+When you’ve got your hopes and dreams tied up in your investments, it can cloud your judgment and cause you to act recklessly.
 This is why it’s crucial to have an investment plan and stick to it.
 Automate it as much as possible – set up regular contributions and keep an eye on your portfolio but resist tinkering with it unless absolutely necessary.
 Avoid making snap judgments in response to what the market is doing at any given moment.
 Sticking to your plan and removing emotions from the equation will help you steer the course through times of volatility.